With a growing interest from pet owners across the country, the demand for pet CBD products is skyrocketing.

 People are turning to CBD to help manage pain, arthritis, seizures and other health problems in their pets.
-As a result, CBD products for pets has burst onto the market to meet the consumer demand.

-“Anxiety is the number one reason people come in for it,” said Heather Levesque, manager at popular Bridges Pets in Snohomish.
+“Anxiety is the number one reason people come in for it,” said Heather Levesque, manager at Bridges Pets in Snohomish.

 “You want to make sure that the CBD products are third-party tested,” stressed Levesque.
 “Because the person that’s third-party testing doesn’t have a stake in the company.
 So getting that third-party verification is showing it really does have what they’re stating it has.”